-Movement 1 — From Spark to Stakes
+Movement 1: From Spark to Stakes

 Why RTS?

-It's really about recovering the spark that made the topic matter in the first place and discovering what that spark can become when it meets a medium, an audience, and their own voice.
+So, it is really about recovering the spark that made the topic matter in the first place and discovering what that spark can become when it meets a medium, an audience, and their own voice.

 For the full project introduction and feature overview, see Introduction.

-Movement 1: The Generative Engine of the Entire RTS Framework
+Movement 1: The Generative Engine

-- 🧭 Personal Connection
+- 🧠Personal Connection

 - 🔬 Research Potential